 The Average Cost Of Solar Panels In Arizona

-The average cost of panels in Arizona is $24,500, while the average cost of solar panels per watt in Arizona is $3.50 per watt
+The average cost of panels in Arizona for a 7kW solar system is about $24,500, while the average cost of solar panels per watt is around $3.50 per watt

 The actual cost of solar panels in Arizona is dependent upon how many watts of power your home uses multiplied by the current rate of solar panels per watt in the State of Arizona.

 The average home in Arizona uses around 7,000 watts or 7 kilowatts in 2018-2019; with the average cost of solar panels per watt in Arizona being about $3.50 per watt; this makes the average cost of solar panels in Arizona around $24,500.
 That amount includes materials and installation costs.

 Do the math yourself: Multiply $3.50 per watt X 7,000 kilowatts = $24,500 average solar panel cost in Phoenix, Arizona.